oracle/terraform-provider-oci/website/docs/r/dataflow_invoke_run.html.markdown

 * `parameters` - (Optional) An array of name/value pairs used to fill placeholders found in properties like `Application.arguments`.
 The name must be a string of one or more word characters (a-z, A-Z, 0-9, _).
 The value can be a string of 0 or more characters of any kind.
 Example:  [ { name: "iterations", value: "10"}, { name: "input_file", value: "mydata.xml" }, { name: "variable_x", value: "${x}"} ]
 	* `name` - (Required) The name of the parameter.
 It must be a string of one or more word characters (a-z, A-Z, 0-9, _).
 Examples: "iterations", "input_file"
 	* `value` - (Required) The value of the parameter.
 It must be a string of 0 or more characters of any kind.
 Examples: "" (empty string), "10", "mydata.xml", "${x}"
+* `spark_version` - (Optional) The Spark version utilized to run the application.
+This value may be set if applicationId is not since the Spark version will be taken from the associated application.
 * `warehouse_bucket_uri` - (Optional) An Oracle Cloud Infrastructure URI of the bucket to be used as default warehouse directory for BATCH SQL runs.
 See https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/hdfsconnector.htm#uriformat.